In BigQuery, you must be aware of the following caveats when tracking GA4 sessions.

 If the Measurement Protocol request does not include a ‘session_start’ event, GA4 will infer the session from the first event.

-Whatever is the first event will mark the start of the session.
+Whatever the first event is will mark the start of the session.

 A session can start without ‘session_start’ event or the ‘user_engagement’ event if ‘ga_session_id’ is missing from the Measurement Protocol payload.